 Do you ever feel like you’re going through the motions to get through the day?
 Do you continue to do what you do because you have always done it that way?
 You may not even have considered that you can change what you’re doing AND have more joyful experiences.
-My book, Define Your WHY, shares stories and involves you in activities to get to know YOU better and have a more meaningful life where you can live and learn on purpose.
+My book, Define Your WHY, shares stories and involves you in activities to get to know YOU better so you have a more meaningful life where you can live and learn on purpose.
 This book is for anyone who wants to discover or re-discover their WHY so they can grow their purpose.

-If you’d like to purchase the paperback version in bulk (10+ books), Sarah Thomas can be contacted at firstname.lastname@example.org to discuss purchasing multiple books at a discount.
+If you’d like to purchase the paperback version in bulk (10+ books), contact Sarah Thomas of EduMatch Publishing at firstname.lastname@example.org to discuss purchasing multiple books at a discount.

-I have put together summaries of the chapters, additional links, and guiding questions in order to help facilitate a book study around my book.
-My goal with this book study guide is to help you reflect on the stories and activities in my book and how they can guide you to define your WHY so you own and tell your stories.
-The links will be active after my book launches.
+I put together summaries of the chapters, additional links, and guiding questions in order to help facilitate a book study around my book.
+My goal with this book study guide is to help you reflect on the stories and activities in my book and how they can guide you to define your WHY so you own and tell your stories your way.

 - Read each chapter first before doing the book study activities.